sweirich/pi-forall/notes3.md

     data Fin (n : Nat) : Type where
        Zero of (m:Nat)[n = Succ m]
        Succ of (m:Nat)[n = Succ m] (Fin m)

+The file [Fin1.pi](version3/test/Fin1.pi) includes a number of definitions that use these types.
+However, there are some `TRUSTME`s.
+Replace these with the actual definitions.

 ## References